arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/Database/ViewAccess.md

 `ArangoDatabase.arangoSearch(String name) : ArangoSearch`

-Returns a _ArangoSearch_ instance for the given ArangoSearch view name.
+Returns a _ArangoSearch_ instance for the given ArangoSearch View name.

 **Arguments**

 - **name**: `String`

-  Name of the view
+  Name of the View

 **Examples**